pantheon-systems/documentation/source/_docs/select-plan.md

 * [Redis](/docs/redis) addon service will be disabled.
 * [Solr](/docs/solr) addon service will be disabled.
 * HTTPS will be disabled and certificates will be removed.
-If you decide to re-enable HTTPS in the future, you must re-upload your certificate, intermediary certificates, and your key.
+If you decide to re-enable HTTPS in the future, you must upgrade your plan or [enable HTTPS with Cloudflare's Universal SSL](/docs/guides/cloudflare-enable-https).
 * You must update your DNS records after HTTPS is disabled.
 Follow the updated DNS recommendations found within the **Domains** tool on the Site Dashboard.

 Before moving to a Personal plan, we recommend preparing the site by disabling Redis and Solr from within WordPress or Drupal.